DevExpress-Examples/blazor-ai-integration-to-text-editors/README.md

 <!-- default badges end -->
 # Rich Text Editor and HTML Editor for Blazor - How to integrate AI-powered extensions

-This example enables AI-powered extensions for Rich Text Editor and HTML Editor.
-These extensions supply AI functions that process editor content.
+This example enables AI-powered extensions for both the DevExpress Blazor Rich Text Editor and HTML Editor.
+These extensions supply AI functions designed to process text/HTML content.

 ## Implementation Details

-[DxRichEdit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.DxRichEdit) and [DxHtmlEditor](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxHtmlEditor) components implement the `AdditionalSettings` property.
-You can populate this property with commands that allow users to process editor text.
-Available commands for both editors are the following:
+Both the DevExpress Blazor Rich Text Editor ([DxRichEdit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.DxRichEdit)) and Blazor HTML Editor ([DxHtmlEditor](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxHtmlEditor)) ship with an `AdditionalSettings` property.
+You can populate this property with commands and allow users to process editor text as needs dictate.
+Available commands for both editors are as follows:

 * `CustomAISettings` allows user to process text according to a custom prompt.
 * `ExpandAISettings` expands the text.
 * `ExplainAISettings` explains the text.
 * `ProofreadAISettings` proofreads the text.
-* `RewriteAISettings` rewrites the text in the specified style.
+* `RewriteAISettings` rewrite text using a specified style.
 * `ShortenAISettings` shortens the text.
 * `SummaryAISettings` summarizes the text.
-* `ToneAISettings` rewrites the text in the specified tone.
+* `ToneAISettings` rewrite text using a specified tone.
 * `TranslateAISettings` translates the text into the specified language.

 ### Register AI Services